 If you feel like treating yourself to a more hands-off experience, then you may be enticed by the numerous all-inclusive options available in Aruba.
-To make it easier on you, we’ve picked out the 5 best all-inclusive resorts in Aruba for you.
+To make it easier on you, we’ve picked out the 5 best all-inclusive resorts in Aruba.

 Top Things to Do in Aruba

 Here, we mostly list activities to do and places to see that are free of charge.
 Of course, there are a few more paid options on the island, but as mentioned, we always travel on a budget.

 Donkey Sanctuary: Get there by 9am and you can help feed the donkeys.
 We were there shortly before 9am and one of the volunteers allowed us to help him feed all of the 130 donkeys.
 They were so excited!
 We loved it.